 For a true F1 fan, the season is as expected, with Mercedes increasing their gap with Ferrari, while RedBull is chasing them.
-Rookies and junior drivers are doing good while Ferrari are not in their best form.
+Rookies and junior drivers are doing good while some team’s strategies are failing.

 Not to miss the F1 fever, this guide helps you watch Formula 1 live online on your favorite channel and device from anywhere.
 Keep scrolling down to learn more!